tu-darmstadt-ros-pkg/optiminf/README.md

 #  Optiminf
 ## General
-This package is designed for implementing and efficiently solving of non-linear programs (NLP) with constraints.
+This package is designed for implementing and efficiently solving non-linear programs (NLP) with constraints.

 The framework uses [Eigen](https://eigen.tuxfamily.org/) for representing vectors and matrices and the Open Source interior point solver [IPOPT](https://github.com/coin-or/Ipopt).
 It can be combined with the capabilities of our autojac package to enable automatic differentiation and code generation for calculating the jacobian matrices utilizing [CppAD](https://github.com/coin-or/CppAD) and [CppADCodeGen](https://github.com/joaoleal/CppADCodeGen).